Norman L. Foote

 Norman Landon Foote (November 30, 1915 – May 12, 1974) was the tenth bishop of the Episcopal Diocese of Idaho from 1957 to 1972.

 Early life and education

-Foote was born on November 30, 1915, in Saratoga Springs, New York, the son of Leroy Herman Foote and Amy Verina Close.
+Foote was born on November 30, 1915, in Saratoga Springs, New York, the son of Leroy Herman Foote (1883-1939) and UK-born Amy Verina Close (1882-1974).
 Foote was educated at the Saratoga public schools and graduated from Saratoga High School in 1933.
-He later enrolled at Hamilton College, where he studied for one year before transferring to Princeton University in 1934, from where he graduated with a B.A. in history in 1937.
-Later, Foote studied at the General Theological Seminary from where he graduated with a Bachelor of Sacred Theology in 1940.
-In 1957, he was awarded a Doctor of Sacred Theology from General Theological Seminary and a Doctor of Divinity from Church Divinity School of the Pacific.
+He later enrolled at Hamilton College, where he studied for one year before transferring to Princeton University in 1934, from which he graduated with a B.A. in history in 1937.
+Later, Foote studied at the General Theological Seminary from which he graduated with a Bachelor of Sacred Theology in 1940.
+In 1957, he was awarded an honorary Doctor of Sacred Theology from the General Theological Seminary and a Doctor of Divinity from Church Divinity School of the Pacific.